Jumanji: Welcome to the Jungle: Video games

 A mobile game titled Jumanji: The Mobile Game, developed by Idiocracy Games and published by NHN Entertainment, was released for Android and iOS on December 14, 2017.
-The game was removed from Google Play and App Store on May 2, 2018, and its service ended on May 24.
+The game was removed from Google Play and App Store on May 2, 2018, and its service ended on May 24 making the game unplayable.

 A virtual reality experience titled Jumanji: The VR Adventure, developed by MWM Immersive and published by Sony Pictures Virtual Reality, was released on Steam for HTC Vive on January 17, 2018.
-Although it was announced that the experience would be released on Oculus Rift and PlayStation VR, the releases were canceled, as the game was heavily criticized for its poor graphics and hardware performance.
+Although it was announced that the experience would be released on Oculus Rift and PlayStation VR, the releases were canceled, as the game was panned by critics for its poor graphics and hardware performance.
 It was delisted from Steam on February 9, 2018.

-A video game titled Jumanji: The Video Game, developed by Funsolve and published by Outright Games, was released on November 8, 2019 for PlayStation 4, Xbox One, Nintendo Switch, and Microsoft Windows.
+A video game titled Jumanji: The Video Game, developed by Funsolve and published by Outright Games, was released on November 8, 2019, for PlayStation 4, Xbox One, Nintendo Switch, and Microsoft Windows.
 It is based on Jumanji: Welcome to the Jungle and Jumanji: The Next Level.